 .

-4. There will be no need for intended parents to prove a ‘medical’ or ‘social’ need to enter a surrogacy arrangement.
-This should provide relief for anyone wanting to enter a surrogacy arrangement in Western Australia, including women who have had to ‘prove’ they are unable to carry a pregnancy, often after a long history of pregnancy loss and infertility.
+4. There is no need for intended parents to prove a ‘medical’ or ‘social’ need to enter a surrogacy arrangement.
+This is a relief for anyone wanting to enter a surrogacy arrangement in Western Australia, including women who have had to ‘prove’ they are unable to carry a pregnancy, often after a long history of pregnancy loss and infertility.

 .

 5. The intended parents and surrogate must complete pre-surrogacy counselling and obtain independent legal advice before signing a written surrogacy agreement.
-Donors will no longer be parties to surrogacy arrangements, consistent with the rest of Australia.
+Donors are longer be parties to surrogacy arrangements, consistent with the rest of Australia.

 .

-6. Intended parents will be able to advertise and recruit for a surrogate, and so will licensed fertility clinics.
+6. Intended parents can advertise and recruit for a surrogate, and so will licensed fertility clinics.
 Other services including matching services are not included.

 .

-7. The parties will enter a Relationship Plan to reflect their intentions for future relationships between the surrogate and the child.
+7. The parties must enter a Relationship Plan to reflect their intentions for future relationships between the surrogate and the child.

-The Bill also make changes to regulation of fertility treatments for same sex female couples, posthumous use of gametes and donor conception.
+The Act also makes changes to regulation of fertility treatments for same sex female couples, posthumous use of gametes and donor conception.

 The Australian government announced a review of Australia’s surrogacy laws which is underway in 2025-2026.